MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     The "e" in the output shown above indicates that the breakpoint number 1 is enabled to fire.

-7. Restart code execution on the target system by typing the **go** command **g**.

-12. Step through the code line-by-line by typing the **p** command or pressing F10 until you reach the following end of the [*AddDevice*](https://msdn.microsoft.com/library/windows/hardware/ff540521) routine.
-The Brace character “}” will be highlighted as shown.

 **Note**
 **Setting memory access breakpoints**